Codecademy/docs/content/html/concepts/tags/terms/blockquote/blockquote.md

 ---
 Title: "<blockquote>"
-Description: "Represents a section of a document which contains a longer quotation, usually spanning multiple lines.
-A <blockquote> will often be shown by the browser indented from the surrounding text."
+Description: "Represents a section of a document which contains a longer quotation, usually spanning multiple lines."
 Subjects:
   - "Web Development"
   - "Web Design"